 The Fund has various operating lease commitments, primarily in respect of leased premises for the majority of repair locations.
 Beginning January 1, 2019, the Fund will be required to bring most leases on-balance sheet through recognition of related assets and liabilities.
-This will impact both the reported financial condition and results of operations of the Fund.
+This will have a significant impact on both the reported financial condition and results of operations of the Fund.